What to Expect from Consultants

-INTO USF tutors are USF students studying in their respective fields or have a background and experience in their content area.
+INTO USF consultants are USF students studying in their respective fields or have a background and experience in their content area.

-- A Tutor's role is to help you...
+- A Consultant's role is to help you...

 - Review information discussed in class